Chicago College of Osteopathic Medicine: Academics

 The university is accredited by the Higher Learning Commission.
 The medical school is also accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.
-CCOM's curriculum focuses on discipline-based learning - where courses are taught with emphasis on case discussions and clinical correlates.
-Early clinical exposure are achieved through simulated patients.
-The Midwestern University Multi-Specialty Clinic provides early clinical contact opportunities and clinical rotation opportunities.

 Midwestern University also offers a continuity of medical education from the first year of medical school to the final year of postgraduate training.
 Midwestern University is affiliated with the Osteopathic Postdoctoral Training Institution (OPTI).
 Residency programs cover several medical specialties.
 Programs follow the guidelines of and receive accreditation from the Bureau of Osteopathic Education of the American Osteopathic Association.